 In late June 2018, Massachusetts Gov. Charlie Baker signed a bill that will progressively raise the state standard minimum wage from $11 an hour to $15 an hour, beginning in 2019.
 For tipped employees, the minimum wage will increase to $6.75 by 2023.

-Wages for tipped and non-tipped employees will increase between 2019 and 2023.
+Wages for tipped and non-tipped employees will continue to increase until 2023.
 Here’s what the minimum wage increases will look like in the coming years:

 ||Standard Minimum Wage

 |January 1, 2020